 What we have in store for you!

 Westpark was established in 2004, and is independently owned by Carol Chandler who has been in the industry for almost 30 years.
-In that time having worked for 2 large corporate companies, she made the decision that she could offer a much more professional and personal service at a fraction of the cost to clients.
-Westpark pride ourselves on offering a friendly and professional service to our customers, who use our services time and time again.
+In that time having worked for 2 large corporate companies, she made the decision that she could offer a much more professional and personal service at a fraction of the cost.
+At Westpark we pride ourselves on offering a friendly and professional service to our customers, who use our services time and time again.
 Our office is situated in a prime Darlington town centre location.
 Being a member of The Property Ombudsman, NAEA and ARLA our customers can be assured it is our aim to provide the highest possible level of service.
 Being a local Independent Agent, we believe that quality service should not come at a premium, and our fees are competative and clear cut, with the added bonus of regular promotions and no hidden extras.
 Whether buying, selling or renting please contact our office where one of our experienced team will be happy to discuss your personal needs.

 The tenant will be required to pay a security deposit (usually at least one month’s rent) which is used to reimburse you for any damages at the end of the tenancy, or to repay any rent which may have been due after the tenant moves out.
 Deposit Protection legislation came into effect on 6 April[…]